 Welcome to Alaska!
 Now Go Hike

 Bordering Anchorage to the east are the Chugach Mountains, a range of craggy glaciated peaks interspersed with green valleys.
 Within that neighboring range you'll find some of Anchorage's best hikes.
-We've picked our top five trails for visitors.
+We've picked our top five trails for visitors with a rental car.

 Easy Anchorage Hikes